Spacious, sleek rooms with super luxurious beds and huge bathrooms

 "Where's the lobby?" asks one guest walking up the red carpet through the front door.
 Guests pass an outdoor area replete with white leather seating, illuminated resin deer antlers, and bookshelves, then enter through double glass doors to find an empty desk to the right, a restaurant in front, and a black lacquered concierge desk to the left -- but no check-in desk.
 That's around the corner, tucked away in near-pitch-black darkness.

-With a design and furnishings by Philippe Starck, restaurants by Spanish chef Jose Andres, retail space curated by design purveyor Moss, and uniforms created by French designer Pascal Humbert, the hotel spares nothing when it comes to looks.
+With a design and furnishings by Philippe Starck, restaurants by Spanish chef Jose Andres, curated retail space, and uniforms created by French designer Pascal Humbert, the hotel spares nothing when it comes to looks.
 Everywhere you turn there's something to grab your attention: a pool table on every floor, fireplaces, a lamp with a base shaped like an AK-47 in the lobby.
 But one person's idea of high design may be another's sensory overload.

 Opened in October 2008 on the border of Beverly Hills and Los Angeles, SLS has a name that stands for ... "whatever you want it to mean," a front desk clerk explained.
 The reserved signs on the tables at the restaurant Bazaar read, "Saved Little Spaces."
 The shoe bag in the room reads "Shoes Love Shining."
 You get the point.